-Miss Flora was about 24 years of age, of a middle stature, well shaped, and a very pretty, agreeable person, of great sprightliness in her looks, and abounded with good sense, modesty, good nature, and humanity.
+Miss Flora was about twenty-four years of age, of a middle stature, well shap'd, and a very pretty, agreeable person, of great sprightliness in her looks, and abounds with good sense, modesty, good nature, and humanity.

-^{} Miss Flora M'Donald is daughter of M'Donald of Melton, in the island of Uist, descended from Clen-ronnald's family.
-Her father died when she was an infant, leaving one son and her.
+^{} Miss Flora M'Donald is daughter of --- M'Donald of Melton, in the island of Uist, descended from Clen-Ronald's family.
+Her, father died, when she was an infant, leaving one son and her.
 Her mother married again to one Hugh M'Donald of Armadale, in the isle of Sky; and has by him two sons and two daughters.
-This gentleman was esteemed the strongest man of the name of M'Donald.
+This gentleman is esteemed the strongest man of the name of M'Donald.